 What is the cheapest health insurance you can get?

 A catastrophic health insurance plan with a high deductible and a high maximum out-of-pocket price would be the most affordable option in Alaska.
 When it comes to preventative care and prescription drugs, this coverage does not cover.
+You can buy catastrophic health insurance plan through any private insurance provider or from any marketplace.

 How do Alaskans get health insurance?